Ranger Restart and Coronavirus FAQ - Student

 If I travel home, do I need my I-20 signed approving travel?

-If you plan to return to Parkside to complete your academic program or OPT you will need to have your I-20’s signed.
+If you plan to return to Parkside to complete your academic program or OPT you will need to have your I-20 immigration document signed.
 Please email Karin Basken or Laine Philippa from the ISS/SA Office to obtain a newly-signed document.
-Additionally, Dean of Students Steve Wallner is approved to sign.
+(Additionally, Dean of Students Steve Wallner is approved to sign.)
+Please note that due to the pandemic, at the present time I-20 documents can be emailed to students.

 Yes, the Immigration & Nationality Act (INA § 265, 8 U.S.C.
 1305) requires all nonimmigrants and permanent residents, including international students, scholars, and their families, to report any change of residential address in the U.S. to the federal government, within 10 days.